josue-rojas/GreyAlienResearch/README.md

-# SignupSite
+# GreyAlienResearch
-A simple site to showing the use of firebase authentication
+A simple site to showing the use of firebase authentication.

+Sign up site for Grey Alien Research.

 Design by https://dribbble.com/shots/2878911-Task-Manager-Concept-Sign-Up